 - Redraw facility

 - 2021 Mozo Experts Choice Award winner^^

 Online lender loans.com.au has a hot home loan offer with two competitive rates up for grabs.
 For customers that opt into the one-year special rate, for the first 12 months the rate sits at a low 1.99% p.a.
 (2.47% p.a. comparison rate*) for customers with an LVR 80% or below, which then reverts to 2.48% p.a.
-Meanwhile, there are two two-year offers - the first is for borrowers with an LVR lower than 70%, where the rate sits at 1.85% p.a.
-(2.21% p.a.
-Comparison rate*) for 24 months, which then reverts to 2.25% p.a.
-The second means that borrowers with an LVR from 70% to 80% receive a still extremely competitive 2.09% p.a.
-(2.71% p.a. comparison rate*) for the first 24 months, which then reverts to 2.79% p.a.
+Meanwhile, for the two-year offers for borrowers with an LVR lower than 80%, the rate sits at 1.85% p.a.
+(2.21% p.a. comparison rate*) for 24 months, which then reverts to 2.25% p.a.
 On top of killer rates, this lender also gives borrowers the ability to redraw on their extra repayments if they need to cover the cost of a home reno.
 Plus, for an additional 0.10% on your variable rate, there is the option to add an offset account.
 It’s no wonder that this loan received two 2021 Mozo Experts Choice Awards for Best Offset Home Loan and Best Low Cost Home Loan.

 Athena AcceleRATES Variable Home Loan

 - Variable rates from 1.99% p.a.
 (1.99% p.a. comparison rate*)